 Fluke 323 VS 324 Current

-Another most important feature of the clamp multimeter is the current.
+Another important feature of the clamp multimeter is the current.
 Measuring current means determining the flow of electricity through a conductor.
 The clamp multimeters are absolute measuring tools evident in different electronic repairing processes.

 We need to consider the main thing here: the clamp multimeters, especially the Fluke 323 and Fluke 324, measure the current in Amperes rather than Watts.
 40 Amps on clamp multimeters is equal to a 110 Volt circuit.